raghavtalwar/Red-Team-Operations/06 - Privilege Escalation (TA0004)/AD Priv Esc/RBCD.md

 ## Overview
 - Resource based constrained delegation - The delegation can be from
-	1. user to computer 2) user to user
+	1. User to Computer
+	2. User to User

 ```markdown
 ```